What are the benefits of induction cooking?

 • It is recommended to use non-abrasive substances and materials to clean induction cooktops, just like other glass cooktops.
 Samsung Induction Cooktops feature a scratch-resistant matte glass surface that cools quickly and is easy to clean.

-• Induction range stovetops transfer 90% of the heat energy they produce directly to cookware, while gas range burners transfer about 50%, and radiant or coil electric ranges only 30%.
-This makes induction cooking much more efficient than those options.
+• Yes, induction cooktops are more energy efficient as they typically transfer 90% of the heat energy they produce directly to cookware, while gas range burners transfer about 50%, and radiant or coil electric ranges only 30%.

 • Induction appliances cool to the touch more quickly than electric and gas stovetops, and do not use exposed coils or open flame to heat cookware.
 Caution should always be used when cooking on any surface.